imgly/pesdk-android-demo/README.md

 ## Installation

-> Require a minimum deployment target of Android API 15 (4.0.4) and Device with HardwareLayer and LargeHeap Support
+> Require a minimum deployment target of Android API 15 (4.0.4) and Device with HardwareLayer (for LivePreview) and LargeHeap Support (To operate and export large images)

-##### 1. Import the img.ly SDK into your project with jcenter.
+##### 1. Import the img.ly SDK into your project with jcenter like this.

 ```
 apply plugin: 'com.android.application'
 ...